rwaldron/tc39-notes/es7/2017-01/jan-26.md

 JHD: We can do it on reflector.
 If there is something we can achieve today and it doesn't conflict with Dan's later presentation is good.
 The last option was System.global.
 Which namespace does it go under?
 One of the primary objections voiced by Domenic who isn't here today.
 He didn't want this to create a namespace that doesn't exist yet and may never exist otherwise.
 If we aren't going to have System.import every, that's a good point.
 Because the error stacks proposal needs a namespace, it makes sense that this could be shared.
 That is our third option.
 My expectation of the web compat for that...
 I'm sure people are already creating System namespaces and attaching import to it.
 I'm guessing the way people wrote this code they check for it before they create it.
 If they have written that sensible code, it won't breakif we create a System object iwth a different property.
 I don't expect it to be problemantic, both this and the stack proposal would need to find something web compat anyway.
 Regardless it would be under a namespace.
 Once we have a web compatible namespace, any property we add is safe

 DH: Can I just say, we don't need to have the discussion but I never felt convinced by the outcome of the discussion.
 Domenic felt really strongly and I kind of backed off.
-Oh wait, no, it was you that was concerned that Reflect coudln't <missed this>.
-I was the one who came up accidentally when I created Reflect.parse in spidermnokey years ago.
-It got hijacked to mean the MOP operations
+Oh wait, no, it was you that was concerned that Reflect coudln't include things that weren't Proxy traps.
+I was the one who came up accidentally when I created Reflect.parse in SpiderMonkey years ago.
+It got hijacked to mean the MOP operations.

-JHD: When we removed the enumerate proxy trap we removed Reflect.enumerate
+JHD: When we removed the enumerate proxy trap we removed Reflect.enumerate, which was based on this similar idea.

-All: talking over eachother

 MM: As co-other of the proxy proposal, i don't consider that to be a constraint.
 The privilege separation is a serious issue